 In most cases, the deployment of OSW displaces coal, natural gas, terrestrial wind, and solar PV (Figure 7), though the technologies displaced vary between scenarios.
 Figure 7 shows the differences in electricity production between the indicated cases and the reference case (Figure 6), with net increases above the dotted red line and net decreases below the red line.
 When OSW cost reductions are only 50%, little OSW is built.
 In order to meet the increasingly stringent CO2 caps, solar, terrestrial wind, and coal carbon capture and storage (Coal CCS) are built and displace the existing coal and new natural gas built in the reference case.
 At a 60% cost reduction, more OSW is built, displacing what would have otherwise been new solar, terrestrial wind, or coal CCS.
 As costs decrease to 70% and 80%, almost all added capacity is OSW, as it becomes less expensive than other carbon-free electric generation resources.

-In scenarios where OSW costs are low and new capacity is high, natural gas is the most displaced technology, whereas in hither OSW cost and low capacity scenarios more coal is retired.
+In scenarios where OSW costs are low and new capacity is high, natural gas is the most displaced technology, whereas when OSW cost are high and new capacity is low, more coal is retired.
 Natural gas makes up a large market share of the 2050 grid in all scenarios regardless of OSW buildout (Table 2), but natural gas capacity additions are dramatically reduced as the cost of OSW falls.
-Coal sees a similar displacement when OSW is built out in low quantities, though as OSW costs decline and capacity increases coal retirements slow and more existing coal remains over time.
+Coal sees a similar displacement when OSW is built out in low quantities, though as OSW costs decline and capacity increases, coal retirements slow and more existing coal remains over time.
 This shows the tradeoff between building new carbon-free but non-dispatchable capacity and needing to meet demand at all times.

 Over all scenarios, the largest market share that OSW achieves is 38% in the lowest cost and highest carbon mitigation stringency scenario.
 In all lowest cost reduction scenarios, OSW gains significant market share, but as costs increase that market share is more sensitive to the stringency of the CO2 cap.